 While bed bugs certainly prefer to infest locations that have beds, they are in no way limited to these places.
 Bed bugs don't have to wait for you to go to sleep to feed on you either.
 Sure, they prefer it, but a hungry bed bug will feed any time of the day.
 And their saliva contains anticoagulants and anesthetic that makes the feeding process almost undetectable.
 For this reason, infestations have appeared in many locations where people sit (usually in the dark) for a short length of time, places such as taxi cabs, movie theaters, buses, trains, planes, and more.

 Perhaps the most unusual places bed bugs can be found are places that don't have beds or couches or darkness.
 One great example of this is the library.
 Who would ever expect to find bed bugs in a library?
 Well, if you think about it, it shouldn't be all that surprising.
 Most people like to read in bed.
 When they're done, where do they put that book they borrowed from the library?
 Yup.
 Right next to their bed.
 And since bed bugs like to lay their eggs in seams, cracks, and crevices, the binder on a hardback book is the perfect place for egg laying.

-Protect yourself, your family or your business from bed bug infestations with routine bed bug inspections and targeted treatments from a pest control company.
+Protect yourself, your family, or your business from bed bug infestations with routine bed bug inspections and targeted bed bug control treatments from an experienced pest control company.
 There is no other way to prevent these hitchhiking pests.

-If you're in our New York service area, reach out to Parkway Pest Services for immediate assistance.
+If you're located in our New York service area, reach out to Parkway Pest Services for immediate assistance with bed bugs.